How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 If open, this drive is a can’t miss.
 Just tell the kids no fighting or whining allowed since there are some white-knuckling parts of the drive for the driver.

-If you don’t want to drive it yourself, the red buses are also an option (though double check if they are running in 2021).
+If you don’t want to drive it yourself, the red buses are also an option during high season (though double check if they are running in 2022).
 The red buses are more like cool large vans that have a reclinable roof and tour guides that are mesmerizingly knowledgeable about Glacier National Park and its history and wildlife.

 The main stopping point along the Going-to-the-Sun Road is Logan Pass.
 If you’re lucky you’ll be there on a clear day and the views are astounding.
 This is also where you’re likely to see mountain goats, especially if you do that aforementioned Hidden Lake Overlook hike.